accessstorm/chattest/README.md

 ## Socket.IO Events

 ### Client to Server
-- `sendMessage` - Send a new message
+- `sendMessage` - Send a new message (supports text and file attachments)
 - `editMessage` - Edit an existing message
 - `deleteMessage` - Delete a message
+- `markMessagesAsRead` - Mark messages as read in a conversation
+- `joinRooms` - Join conversation rooms for real-time updates

 ### Server to Client
 - `newMessage` - Receive a new message
 - `messageUpdated` - Receive message update
 - `messageDeleted` - Receive message deletion notification
+- `messagesRead` - Receive notification when messages are read by other users
+- `userOnline` - User comes online
+- `userOffline` - User goes offline
+- `onlineUsers` - List of currently online users
 - `error` - Receive error messages

 ## 📁 Detailed Project Structure